Stochastic Modeling and Simulation of Viral Evolution: Introduction

 \paragraph{Structure of the paper.} The paper is structured as follows.
-In section \ref{sec:PMVE} we introduce the phenotypic model starting with the biological motivation followed by the mathematical definition.
-In section \ref{sec:SPM} we recall the main theoretical results of~\cite{ABCJ13b,ABCJ13a} and introduce the computational platform for the simulation of the phenotypic model.
-In section \ref{sec:CPM} we explore the consequences of the model using the theoretical results explained in the previous section coupled with the analysis of simulations.
-These three sections are somewhat independent and can be skipped or read in reverse order, by readers familiarized with ~\cite{ABCJ13b,ABCJ13a}.
+In section \ref{sec:SPM} we introduce the computational platform for the simulation of the phenotypic model.
+In section \ref{sec:CPM} we perform several simulation experiments to validate the program by comparing its output with the theoretical results from~\cite{ABCJ13b,ABCJ13a}.
+We end this section with the presentation of the new results on the role of the fitness distributions and the mutational meltdown.
+The validation subsections and the two subsections on new results depend only on section \ref{sec:SPM} and so can be read independently from each other.
 The paper ends with a conclusion section.
-There are two appendices providing some theoretical details used in the paper.
+There are 5 appendices.
+Appendices A, B and C provide some background on branching process theory and theoretical results about the phenotypic model for the reader's convenience.
+Appendices D and E provide some details about the implementation of the computational platform introduced in the paper.